The Abbey is one of the earliest surviving Christian foundations in Britain and the thriving parish church of the town.

 Our new visitor exhibition, which opened in autumn 2014 following a major restoration of our medieval former monastery buildings, offers a hands-on experience charting the history of the Abbey and the town.
 With many fascinating exhibits and hands-on experiences, it is suitable for all ages.

 At our Refectory Cafe, choose from our wide selection of hot and cold drinks and treat yourself to our generously filled panini, sandwiches, and jacket potatoes.
 Our homemade scones and cakes are baked daily, and we have healthy and fun options for children.
 We source locally and use Fair Trade ingredients whenever possible, and all our food is prepared on the premises with a huge amount of love and care.

 We also have a wonderful gift shop; a cornucopia of delights catering for locals, tourists and pilgrims alike.
 We stock a wide range of high quality gifts at a variety of prices to suit any pocket and our range includes quality gifts and famous brands, books and souvenirs, locally produced crafts and produce, and a selection of local gifts.

-A rare gem is the Abbey's Crypt which is over 1300 years old.
+Within the Abbey church, the crypt is over 1,300 years old.
 Lost underground for hundreds of years, this tiny underground chapel was designed as a place of pilgrimage and cared for by the first monks who established a Benedictine community here.
 Fugitives as well as pilgrims were welcomed by the monks.

 A worshipping community is still at the heart of Hexham Abbey and we too are leaving our mark.
-Due to be installed in December 2012 is the Tyrell Window, a new stained glass window to celebrate the theme of 'hospitality'.
-Like the monks, before us, we would like to extend a warm welcome to all our visitors.
+Like the monks before us, we would like to extend a warm welcome to all our visitors.

 |Type||Entry for||Guide price|